Gabriel2409/obsidian_notes/MedianFinder (Two heaps).md

 - Insert in the max heap
 - check first elements of two heaps.
 If it is larger in max heap, pop it and add popped value to min heap.
-- Balance so that there is at most à diff of 1 in the length
+- Balance so that there is at most a diff of 1 in the length

 ```python